detocs/detocs/docs/index.md

 ### Output Configuration

 The `outputs` field in [detocs-config.json](#detocs-configjson) is used to control how DETOCS makes data available for overlays.
-Each object in this array represents an output of one of two types: File Output and WebSocket Output.
+Each object in this array represents an output of one of two types: File Output or WebSocket Output.

 #### File Output